Maagans/Projekt-tool/README.md

 6. Start the backend (`npm run dev` in `backend/`) and the frontend (`npm run dev` in the root).

 ## Production Runbook
-This runbook outlines how to promote the application from local development to an organisation-hosted production environment.
+This runbook describes how to promote the application from local development to an organisation-hosted production environment (for example, a site such as `https://projects.example.com`).
 Use it as the baseline standard operating procedure for deployments and ongoing operations.

+### Quick Start Overview (for project owners)
+- Decide on the production web address you want (e.g., `https://projects.example.com`) and share it with your IT/hosting team.
+- Hand over the latest project zip or GitHub link plus this README.
+- Ask the IT team to follow the deployment steps below and confirm when the site is reachable over HTTPS.
+- When you get the confirmation email, log in with the administrator account that was created during database setup and add the remaining users.

 ### 1. Architecture Overview
 - **Frontend**: Vite/React bundle served as static assets behind an HTTPS reverse proxy (nginx/IIS/Apache).